Everything You’re Doing To Heal Is Why You Can’t Move On

 And Every Day It Runs...
 It Gets Worse

 This doesn’t just keep running at the same level.
-It compounds.

 Every day the lens colors how you think, how you feel, and how you show up.